tjscience/RoboSharp/README.md

 cmd.Start();
 ```

+N.B.
+The below has been superseded by changes in PR #127 - documentation will be updated shortly to cover all new methods

 .AddStatistic

 This is useful if you are running multiple RoboCopy tasks as it allows you to add all the statistics to each other to generating overall results